 A trust is a fiduciary arrangement in which a trustee holds assets on behalf of a beneficiary or beneficiaries.
 Trusts can specify how and when assets should be passed to beneficiaries.
 When a person has a trust, they may be able to avoid the probate process when the time comes to distribute assets.
 This can save a family time, money, court fees.
 In some cases, it can even potentially reduce estate taxes.
-If you are considering creating a trust, it is important to consult with an experienced estate planning attorney.
-The estate team at Friedman Schuman has over 30 years of experience guiding clients through matters related to trusts.
+If you are considering creating a trust, it is important to consult with our experienced trust attorneys.
+The estate team at Friedman Schuman has over 40 years of experience guiding clients through matters related to trusts.
 If you need quality legal assistance, contact our firm today.

-What are some benefits of creating a trust?
+What are the benefits of creating a trust?

 What are the different kinds of trusts?

 Trusts fall into two different categories.
 First, there is an inter vivos trust.
 An inter vivos trust is a trust that, when created, is fully operational.
 This type of trust is typically funded throughout the donor’s lifetime.
 The second category of trust is a testamentary trust.
-This category of trust is usually established after the donor’s death and typically in accordance with the decedent’s will.
-There is a variety of trusts that can be compatible with any person seeking to create a trust.
-However, the two most common types of trusts are:
+This category of trust is usually established after the donor’s death and is typically in accordance with the decedent’s Will.
+The two most common types of trusts are:

 Deciding which trust is best for you is a personal decision.
 It can also be highly dependent on your financial situation.
-Regardless of how many assets you may have, consulting with an attorney about the financial future of you and your loved ones can help ease your mind.
-Friedman Schuman provides legal services to clients in Pennsylvania for all their estate planning and administration needs.
+Regardless of the assets you may have, consulting with an attorney about the financial future of you and your loved ones can help ease your mind.
+The trust attorneys Friedman Schuman provides legal services to clients in Pennsylvania for all their estate planning and administration needs.
 If you require an experienced legal team to guide you through creating a trust, contact Friedman Schuman to schedule a consultation.